Wire-Network/wire-docs/docs/smart-contract-development/smart-contract-development-intro.md

 # Overview

+Before proceeding forward, ensure that **you have completed Getting Started section** and that you have followed [Getting Started Documentation Diagram](/docs/getting-started/getting-started-intro.md).

-The following tutorials are built with the purpose of familiarizing you with smart contract terminology and basic C++ contract development.
+The following conceptual articles and tutorials are built with the purpose of familiarizing you with smart contract terminology and basic C++ contract development.